gstanden/orabuntu-lxc/README.md

 If installing Orabuntu-LXC in the second VirtualBox VM, use these settings in the anylinux-services.sh file (note set the first IP addresses reading from left to right in MultiHost to the IP address of the first VM you installed with Orabuntu-LXC and the second IP address to the second VM that you are about to install now with Orabuntu-LXC) as shown below.
 These IP are used to automatically build the GRE tunnel between these two VM's.
 If you have more than 2 VM's you can decide which two VM's you want to connect via a GRE tunnel and set the IP's accordingly.
 If you have several VM's and you need GRE tunnels between additonal VM's just build the extra GRE tunnels manually.
 (You can have a look at /etc/network/openvswitch/crt_ovs_sw1.sh for the one-liner code required to build extra GRE tunnels if needed).
 ```
 SudoPassword=<your-sudo-password>
-GRE=Y
+GRE=N
 MultiHost="new:Y:5:$SudoPassword:10.207.39.14:10.207.39.17:1500:ubuntu:ubuntu:$GRE"
 ```
 Note that you should increment the 3rd variable of MultiHost (e.g. "5" above) for each VM you subsequently install with Orabuntu-LXC so that the OpenvSwitches get unique names on each VM, and so that the SCST LUNs on each host get unique names.

-That's it basically.
-All of the GRE tunnel setup is handled by the scripts, and the install is kicked off as usual by running "./anylinux-services.sh".
-This feature isn't available for Ubuntu VM's yet, but it is available for both Ubuntu and Oracle Linux physical hosts, as long as your VM's are Oracle Linux 7.
+If, on the other hand, Orabuntu-LXC is being installed into VM's that are on the local LAN (and not on the Orabuntu-LXC OpenvSwitch networks) then GRE tunnel setup IS required (just as it is for two Orabuntu-LXC physical hosts).
+The GRE setup and MTU adjustments are also auto-handled by the Orabuntu-LXC deployment scripts, and the install is kicked off as usual by running "./anylinux-services.sh".

 I know that a MUCH better documentation set is now needed for Orabuntu-LXC (wiki needed) but I wanted to get this update out and available to users of Orabuntu-LXC right away.
-Better documentation and a comprehensive wiki is coming, I promise, barring some unfortunate event like my death or incapacitation from coding exhaustion!
+Better documentation and a comprehensive wiki has always been a (neglected) goal, and IS coming, I promise, barring some unfortunate event like my death or incapacitation from coding exhaustion!
+There is only me working on this project, and getting the code to a point where it was really flexible and useful was taken as priority 1.
+Soon I hope to turn to documentation wiki-building and use cases.

+Thanks for reading and hopefully for trying out Orabuntu-LXC.

 End Update:  December 2, 2017